Trichomes, Terpenes & Terpenoids: Guide to What They Are and Their Uses

 The disparity between overall bud quality and the presence of trichomes comes from the other variables that impact plant growth, (wind, UV ray exposure, so on and so forth).

-If you were able to get your hand on some original OG Kush, OG standing for Ocean Grown, you notice that these buds will be stacked with trichome production.
+If you were able to get your hand on some original OG Kush, OG stands for Ocean Grown, you notice that these buds will be stacked with trichome production.

 Why?
-Because ocean grown marijuana has to protect itself from the increase of the sea salt in the air.
+Because ocean grown marijuana has to protect itself from the higher amounts of sea salt in the air.
 The plant reacts by producing more trichomes, creating a potent, sticky frosty bud.

 So when you see buds stacked with trichomes you will know you are in for a treat and now know why they are there.